metal3-io/baremetal-operator/docs/api.md

 *operationalStatus* -- The status of the server.
 Value is one of the
 following:
-  * *OK* -- The host is configured correctly and not actively being managed.
+  * *OK* -- The host is configured correctly and is manageable.
-  * *discovered* -- The host is only partially configured, such as when a few values are loaded from Ironic.
+  * *discovered* -- The host is only partially configured, such as when the BMC address is known but the login credentials are not.
   * *error* -- There is an error with the configuration data for the host or there is a problem with the host itself.
 Refer to the *errorMessage* field in the status section for more details about the error condition.

+*errorMessage* -- Details for any error.

 *hardware* -- The details for hardware capabilities discovered on the host.
 These are filled in by the provisioning agent when the host is